MGM Resorts International: Mandalay merger (2004–2005)

 MGM entered into quiet merger talks with Mandalay Resort Group in early 2004.
 The potential acquisition would give MGM control of more than half the hotel rooms on the Las Vegas Strip.
 Mandalay assets attractive to MGM included low-end casinos like Excalibur and Circus Circus to broaden MGM's "high roller" appeal; the Mandalay Bay Convention Center, which would allow MGM to compete directly with the Sands Expo center in the convention market; and at least two prime developable sites on the Strip.
 The talks went public in June, when MGM announced an offer worth $7.65 billion.
 Mandalay rejected that offer because of a clause allowing MGM to back out if antitrust regulators demanded the sale of any properties.
 Analysts speculated that another bidder such as Harrah's or Boyd might enter, but none did, and MGM and Mandalay soon agreed on a $7.9 billion deal.

 MGM executives were confident that antitrust regulators would not require the sale of any of the two companies' properties.
 Michigan law, however, forbade one company from owning multiple casinos, requiring the sale of either the MGM Grand Detroit or Mandalay's 54 percent stake in the MotorCity Casino.
 After some vacillation about which property to sell, Mandalay accepted a $525-million offer for its interest in MotorCity from Marian Ilitch, the casino's second largest shareholder.
 Meanwhile, in Illinois, where MGM needed regulatory approval to take over Mandalay's 50 percent interest in the Grand Victoria Casino, a lack of quorum on the state Gaming Board threatened to delay the merger.
 MGM considered a sale to the casino's other owner, the Pritzker family, but ultimately gained approval for a plan to place the property under control of a trustee until completion of the licensing process.
 The FTC approved the merger as predicted, and MGM obtained a $7 billion line of credit to finance it.
 The sale closed on April 25, 2005 for a total of $7.9 billion, including $3 billion in assumed debt.

-The Mandalay acquisition made MGM Mirage the largest gaming company in the world, but it was surpassed just two months later when Harrah's Entertainment acquired Caesars Entertainment in a deal that had been spurred on by news of the MGM-Mandalay merger.
+The Mandalay acquisition made MGM Mirage the largest gambling company in the world, but it was surpassed just two months later when Harrah's Entertainment acquired Caesars Entertainment in a deal that had been spurred on by news of the MGM-Mandalay merger.